Tushar-013/File-Based-System-perfom-CRD-Operations/README.md

 This is a File based System which store key-value data that supports the basic operations like  CRD(create, read, write).
 Data store in the local storage for one single process or single laptop.

-The data store will support the following :
+The data store will support the following functional and non-functional requirements:

 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.
 2. A new key-value pair can be added to the data store using the Create operation.
 The key is always a string - capped at 32chars.
 The value is always a JSON object - capped at